ghimani614/COMP6461-HTTPClient-UDP/README.md

 # Lab Assignment 2

 This Java project implemented all the functionalities of COMP 6461 Lab Assignment 2, including all the optional tasks(bonus marks).
-It was developed based on the blocking echo server template.
+It was developed based on the multiplex echo server template.

 ## Requirement
 1. [Oracle JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)